Addha Tintaal (16 Beats) | Theka & Bols | Tabla Theka

 Introduction to Addha Tintaal

 Addha Tintaal, often called simply 'Addha', is a popular 16-beat rhythmic cycle played in many semi-classical Indian musical forms.
 As a variation of the familiar Teentaal, it has a distinct flavor due to its unique bols (rhythmic strokes).
-Addha Tintaal is considered lighter than traditional Teentaal and its flowing, intricate rhythms are favored for accompanying emotive genres like Thumri, Dadra, and Ghazal.
+Addha Tintaal is considered lighter than traditional Teentaal, and its flowing, intricate rhythms are favored for accompanying emotive genres like Thumri, Dadra, and Ghazal.

-Watch a Demonstration of Addha Tintaal
+Watch a Live Demonstration of Addha Tintaal

 Addha Tintaal is composed of 16 matras (beats) organized into four vibhags (divisions) of four beats each.
 Its rhythmic pattern is marked by 3 taalis (claps) and 1 khaali (wave).